Dr. John's Blog

 If you don't have a winter growing season it is still good to have legumes in a bed every third year, because they fix nitrogen into the soil.
 Considering a 6 bed layout, you might want a bed for alliums (onions, garlic, leeks), brassicas (kale, cabbage, broccoli and brussels sprouts), and two separate beds for nightshades, one with tomatoes and peppers and one with potatoes and eggplant, for instance.
 If you want a row for salads, beets, spinach, chard and radishes, you would need to reduce to one nightshade bed.

 The reason to keep beds in rotation is to avoid the buildup of pests and fungal disease in a bed, and to even out the nutrient extraction in the beds over time.
 Some vegetables are "light feeders" and some are "heavy feeders".
 Renewing compost top-dressing in the winter helps renew soil nutrients.
 You may compost your own garden and kitchen waste.
-You may take some garden cuttings to chickens at change of season, which is good , if it is something the chickens will eat. it is particularly convenient to purchase a truckload of the compost you want if you have a little truck, but it is less convenient to have it delivered, and most inconvenient and expensive to buy it in bags.
+You may take some garden cuttings to chickens at change of season, which is good , if it is something the chickens will eat.
+It is particularly convenient to purchase a truckload of the compost you want if you have a little truck, but it is less convenient to have it delivered, and most inconvenient and expensive to buy it in bags.

 Sweet potato beds are different.
 First, don't buy the ornamental sweet potatoes at a nursery.
 They are white, hard and not very palatable.
 Buy the organic sweet potatoes in the fall, and grow the slips from them in water over the winter, or buy slips of specific types to plant in the spring.
 Sweet potatoes dominate a bed forever, coming back every spring, even if you dug "all" of them up in the fall. https://www.thespruce.com/how-to-grow-sweet-potatoes-in-the-home-garden-1403479